UniMath/agda-unimath/src/metric-spaces/universal-property-short-maps-cauchy-pseudocompletions-of-pseudometric-spaces.lagda.md

 if and only if the images `Cf u` of Cauchy approximations `u : C P` are [convergent](metric-spaces.convergent-cauchy-approximations-metric-spaces.md) in `M`.
 In that case, `f` is called a
-{{#concept "complete short maps" Disambiguation="from a pseudometric space to a metric space" Agda=complete-short-map-Pseudometric-Space}}
+{{#concept "complete short map" Disambiguation="from a pseudometric space to a metric space" Agda=complete-short-map-Pseudometric-Space}}
 from `P` to `M`.
 The type of short maps for the Cauchy pseudocompletion `C P` of a pseudometric space `P` to a metric space `M` is equivalent to the type of **complete short maps** from `P` to `M`.